-A. Written Order Suspending Development Plan.
-The Director may issue a written order to the Applicant (or owner, operator, or agent, as applicable) identifying the violation and suspending the approved development plan and all activity otherwise allowed by the development plan.
+- A. Written Order Suspending Development Plan.
+The Director may issue a written order to the Applicant (or owner, Applicant, or agent, as applicable) identifying the violation and suspending the approved development plan and all activity otherwise allowed by the development plan.
 If the violation presents an immediate threat to the health, safety or welfare of the public, the Director may immediately issue the written order to the Applicant in writing and, upon receipt, the Applicant shall cease all activities and operations immediately until the violation is remedied.
 In all other instances, prior to issuing a written order, the Director shall provide written notice to the Applicant describing the violation, and stating a reasonable time within which the violation must be corrected.
-If, within that time period, the Applicant has not either corrected the violation or filed a written appeal with the Board of County Commissioners, the written order shall be delivered to the Applicant in writing and, upon receipt, the Applicant shall cease all activities and operations immediately until the violation stall cease all activities and operations of the threatened or actual issuance of the written order shall be acted upon pursuant to Section 12-1300(CB)
+If, within that time period, the Applicant has not either corrected the violation or filed a written appeal with the Board of County Commissioners, the written order shall be delivered to the Applicant in writing and, upon receipt, the Applicant shall cease all activities and operations immediately until the violation is remedied.
+Any appeal to the Board of County Commissioners of the threatened or actual issuance of the written order shall be acted upon pursuant to Section 12-1300(B) below. - B. Appeal Hearing Before Board of County Commissioners.
+If the Applicant files a timely appeal with the Board of County Commissioners of the Director's determination to issue a written order suspending the development plan, the Board shall schedule a hearing on the appeal at the soonest possible time of which the Applicant shall receive reasonable prior notice.
+If the Board confirms at the hearing that the violation has occurred and has not been corrected, the Board in its discretion may confirm issuance of a written order suspending the development plan or the determination to draw upon the financial guarantee.
+The Board, in its discretion, may also give the Applicant additional time to correct the violation, or may specify the time at which the Director may take appropriate action to have the violation corrected - C. Other Enforcement Remedies.
+In addition to the foregoing enforcement measures, Boulder County has the right to any and all other enforcement measures and remedies provided by law, including but not limited to seeking relief through the courts to enforce an approved development plan review, or to stop or abate any oil and gas operations occurring or about to occur without the requisite development plan or other county approvals.